Research Requirements @ Sydney Law School

 The Sydney Law School offers four research programs designed to equip candidates for careers in areas including advanced research, policy development, public service, tertiary teaching or professional leadership.
 Our programs will enable you to develop and acquire sophisticated skills in research and analysis, honed through work on a topic of your choice that expands legal thinking and understanding.

 Doctor of Philosophy (PhD) JB000 CRICOS CODE: 006450C

 The PhD is awarded on the basis of a thesis, which is regarded by the examiners as a substantially original contribution to the knowledge of the subject concerned.
-Candidates are required to complete a thesis of 100,000 words supervised by Faculty research academics and three compulsory research-support units, namely Legal Research 1, 2 and 3.
+Candidates are required to complete a thesis supervised by Faculty research academics and three compulsory research-support units, namely Legal Research 1, 2 and 3.
+The length of the thesis is 80,000 words which may be exceeded by no more than 20,000 words with the written permission of the Associate Dean and 100,000 words for candidates who commenced their candidature prior to July 2015.
 Candidates who are not able to demonstrate sufficient research experience may be initially admitted to the master’s degree by research with a view to upgrading to a PhD upon evidence of satisfactory progress.

 Doctor of Juridical Studies (SJD) JB003 CRICOS CODE: 008409K